 Julia A. (Rhoads) Shaulis was born on March 1, 1853 in Somerset Township, Somerset County, PA, the daughter of Joseph A. and Mary (Weyand) Rhoads.

 At the age of 27, in 1880, she was unmarried and lived at home.
 At that time, she was suffering from diphtheria, which had prevented her from working for the past three months.
 Blessedly, she survived.

 The couple resided east of the Edie community in Lincoln Township, Somerset County, not far from the towns of Sipesville and Quecreek.

-The Shaulises bore several children, among them Nellie Grace Weyand and Ira W. Shaulis.
+The Shaulises together bore two children -- Nellie Grace Weyand and Ira W. Shaulis.

 Sadly, Julia passed away at the age of 48 on Nov.
 11, 1901.

 Peter only outlived his wife by a year and a half.
 He succumbed to the Angel of Death at the age of 64 on June 25, 1903.
 His death was noted briefly in the Altoona (PA) Tribune.

 The couple sleeps aside each other in Christ Casebeer Lutheran Church Cemetery.

 Julia's brother William served as executor of the estate.
 He held an auction of farm goods on Oct.
 22, 1903, with sale items including livestock, vehicles, farm implements and grain.